 “If you can’t measure it, you probably can’t manage it… Things you measure tend to improve.” – Ed Seykota

 Keeping a trading journal is like writing your own trading book about yourself.
 Writing a trading journal forces you to put your feelings, thoughts, mistakes, risk management parameters, and ego problems on paper.
 Writing helps clarify and become mindful of the thoughts and emotions that lead to trading errors.
-Having a great trading plan and following that plan consistetly are two very different things.
+Having a great trading plan and following that plan consistently are two very different things.
 The major causes of being and unprofitable trader are having no edge, mental mistakes, and bad risk management.
-A trading jounal can document your errors and show you where you are going wrong in any or all of these areas.
+A trading journal can document your errors and show you where you are going wrong in any or all of these areas.
 With the data from a good trading journal you can see both when you were successful and when you failed and why.
-The goal of good trading is not to make money every time but to follow your own trading plan with dicipline every time.
+The goal of good trading is not to make money every time but to follow your own trading plan with discipline every time.
 If you have a system with a edge and follow your process you will make money over the long term.
-You will lose money if you have no edge or if you have an edge but lack the dicipline or risk management skills to implement it.
+You will lose money if you have no edge or if you have an edge but lack the discipline or risk management skills to implement it.

 How you keep your trading journal is not as important as whether you keep it.
 A trading journal can be a notebook, on a spreadsheet, or using advanced software.
 Whatever you find most comfortable and useful.

 What should your trading journal document?